genesiscommunitysuccess/docs/docs/server-reference/notify/symphony.md

 sidebar_position: 3
 id: symphony
 ---
-###  Symphony

-[Symphony](http://symphony.com) is a secure instant messaging service focused on support for financial companies.
+[Symphony](http://symphony.com) is a secure instant messaging service focused on financial companies.
-To make available symphony services to Genesis, including the sending and receiving of messages, you'll need to provision [symphony service](https://symphony.com/participate) and configure a [symphony bot](https://docs.developers.symphony.com/developer-tools/developer-tools/bdk-2.0).
+To make Symphony services available to Genesis, including the sending and receiving of messages, you need to provision [symphony service](https://symphony.com/participate) and configure a [symphony bot](https://docs.developers.symphony.com/developer-tools/developer-tools/bdk-2.0).

-#### System Definition Configuration
+#### System Definition configuration

 The following configuration details are an example of Genesis Symphony Connection details.
 Genesis requires the use of Symphony POD, Symphony Bot and the generation of private/public key pairs.
 This is covered extensively in Symphony Documentation.